The 20 Best Schinzel-Giedion Syndrome Doctors in Japan

 Okayama, JP

-Akihito Takeuchi practices in Okayama, Japan.
+Akihito Takeuchi practices practicing medicine in Okayama, Japan.
 Takeuchi is rated as an Advanced expert by MediFind in the treatment of Schinzel-Giedion Syndrome.
-Their top areas of expertise are Trichorhinophalangeal Syndrome Type 1 (TRPS1), Schinzel-Giedion Syndrome, Premature Infant, Kawasaki Disease, and Gastrostomy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Trichorhinophalangeal Syndrome Type 1 (TRPS1), Schinzel-Giedion Syndrome, Premature Infant, Kawasaki Disease, and Gastrostomy.

 Advanced in Schinzel-Giedion Syndrome